 The following criteria will be used to select candidates for UGA I-Corps:

-The Spring 2020 I-Corps program is accepting applications!
+The Fall 2020 I-Corps program is accepting applications!
 This Cohort will run from September 21 – October 26 2020.

 Applications are accepted on a rolling basis.
 Each prospective UGA I-Corps team should submit a brief application that identifies the team members and that describes the project and its commercial potential.
 Applicants with less than a full team may receive help in finding teammates.